 Sports fans may have heard of meniscus injuries in athletes.
 Torn meniscus is a relatively common knee injury that affects athletes and they have a higher risk due to the nature of their sporting activities.
 But anyone can suffer from meniscus tears.
 Meniscus tears often require assessment and treatment by an orthopaedic doctor or at a sports injury clinic.

 Each of our knees have two menisci.
 These rubbery, C-shaped cartilage cushions serve as shock absorbers in your knee joint.
 When you have an injury to your meniscus, it can prevent you from participating in your usual lifestyle or sporting activities.

 Meniscus surgery is a common operative procedure.
-An orthopaedic surgeon who specialises in knee surgery will remove or repair the torn meniscus.
+An orthopaedic surgeon in Singapore who specialises in knee surgery will remove or repair the torn meniscus.
 The knee cartilage surgery may be done with only small incisions with around 4 to 8 weeks of post-surgery recovery and rehabilitation.
 Surgery may be recommended for meniscus injury for pain reduction, better stability and knee mobility and so that you can go back to your daily and sporting activities.

 Who needs meniscus surgery?

 Knee surgery such as for meniscus tears is common among those who play sports or professional athletes.
 There are sudden twists, turns and collisions in sports that can cause injuries and tears to the meniscus.
 Those who are older can also injure their meniscus as this knee cartilage weakens over time due to degenerative changes and is more prone to tears.
 Those who engage in motions like deep squatting, kneeling and lifting heavyweights are also at risk for meniscus injury.

 When you have a meniscus injury or tear, you will have symptoms such as:

 - Pain in the knee, especially when twisting or rotating the knee

 - Difficulty bending or straightening your leg